Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

-We now turn to band structure calculations to substantiate the experimentally observed band gaps and their electric field dependence.
-For $\theta = 1.01^\circ$, the TDBG moir\'e pattern wave-length is not commensurate with the graphene lattice constant, which leads to distinct moir\'e Brillouin zones at the $K$ and $K'$ valleys of the parent graphene bilayers that are exponentially (in $1/\theta$) decoupled from one another (Fig. 1c).
+For small $\theta$ the TDBG moir\'e pattern reciprocal vector is much smaller than the intervalley momentum difference, which leads to distinct moir\'e Brillouin zones at the $K$ and $K'$ valleys of the parent graphene bilayers that are exponentially (in $1/\theta$) decoupled from one another [Fig. 1(c)].
 This decoupling gives the moir\'e bands a valley degree of freedom, and an emergent valley U(1) rotation symmetry.
-Figures 1d-e show band structure calculations for zero and finite on-site energy difference ($V$) between neighboring graphene layers, respectively, and demonstrate the valley dependence of the bands.
-The $V$ values are proportional to the applied electric field $E$ \cite{methods}.
+Figures 1(d)-1(e) show $\theta = 1.01^\circ$ band structure calculations for zero and finite on-site energy difference ($V$) between neighboring graphene layers, respectively, and demonstrate the valley dependence of the bands.
+The $V$ values are proportional to the applied transverse electric field $E$ \cite{suppmat}.
 Furthermore, the calculated $V$-dependence is consistent with experimental observations, showing that the gap at charge neutrality opens with increasing $E$, and the gaps between the first and second moir\'e bands reduce or close.

-At finite $V$, the gap that opens at charge neutrality is predicted to be topologically nontrivial \cite{chebrolu2019,koshino2019,zhangy2019,liuj2019}, with a valley-dependent Chern number of $C_K=+2$ or $C_{K'}=-2$ (Fig 1e), which originates from the opening of two double Dirac cones of the same helicity in each valley.
-The gap thus carries a valley Chern number $C_V=(C_K-C_K')/2=2$ per spin, protected by the emergent valley U(1) symmetry.
-The valley U(1) symmetry is a bulk symmetry that is easily broken by edge roughness, so measurable edge states are not protected.
-We hence look for bulk signatures of the nonzero valley Chern number, namely the prediction that a perpendicular magnetic field will induce the bulk gap to close before or at a magnetic flux per moir\'e unit cell $\Phi=(1/|C_V|)\Phi_\mathrm{0}$ (Supplementary Text Sec.
-B).
+At finite $V$, the gap that opens at charge neutrality is predicted to be topologically nontrivial \cite{chebrolu2019,koshino2019,zhangy2019,liuj2019,lee2019}, with a valley-dependent Chern number of $C_K=+2$ or $C_{K'}=-2$ [Fig. 1(e)], which originates from the opening of two double Dirac cones of the same helicity in each valley.
+The gap thus carries a valley Chern number $C_V=(C_K-C_K')/2=2$ per spin, protected by the emergent valley U(1) symmetry, a bulk symmetry that can be broken by edge roughness.
+Instead, we explore here bulk signatures of the nonzero valley Chern number by examining the magneto-transport of TDBG in perpendicular magnetic fields, with an emphasis on the gap at charge neutrality.
+Figure 2(a) shows $R_\mathrm{xx}$ as a function of $n$ and $B$ for $E = \SI{0.31}{V/nm}$ in $\theta=1.01^\circ$ TDBG.
+The combination of perpendicular magnetic fields and the spatial modulation of the moir\'e pattern leads to equally spaced Landau levels in the energy spectrum, and quantum Hall states (QHSs) when $n$ and $\Phi$ satisfy the Streda formula \cite{streda1982, bistritzer2011b}: